 Immune and stromal cell infiltration data concurent with selected MEDEG’s were obtained via ESTIMATE and significance was identified using Kruskar Wallis.
 Immune profile and its associated ecosystem associated data was obtained using deconvulation based immune classifier such as CIBERSORT and ECOTYPER.
 Gene marker associated immune classifier was used alongside via Xcell. xCell, a novel gene signature-based method, was used to infer 64 immune and stromal cell types.
 EcoTyper, an upgrade of CIBERSORT X (machine learning framework) was used for large-scale identification and validation of cell states and multicellular communities from bulk gene expression data.
 Applied to 12 major cell lineages across 16 types of human carcinoma.

+Pharmacogenomic screening of Methylation-regulated Differentially Expressed Genes

+Top three genes were selected for molecular dynamics lead simulation based visualization of interaction amongst molecules.
+The interaction between the genes and drug molecules specific for pancreatic cancer tissue will also be evaluated for suitable drug targetibility identification of the genes of interaction.
+Drugs undergoing both clinical trail and in vitro development of small molecules will be considered.

 RESULTS: